 BC3's Pioneer Pantry addresses food insecurity.

 Food insecurity, according to the U.S. Department of Agriculture, is having reduced quality, variety or desirability of diet.
-According to a recent survey, roughly 40% of BC3 students struggle with food insecurity.
+According to a 2018 survey, roughly 40% of BC3 students struggle with food insecurity.

 How to Utilize the Pantry

-- Every Monday and Tuesday starting September 7th-December 14th from 10am-4pm
+- Every Monday & Tuesday starting August 22nd through December 13th from 10am-4pm

 Qualifying individuals and families from Butler County in the BC3 Community are eligible to receive food on a monthly basis.
 First, please fill out the Registration Form.If you qualify, you will also need to fill out the Declaration of Need Form.
 Please return to Karen Jack firstname.lastname@example.org the Pioneer Pantry or in the KEYS Office - Student Success Center.

 For information about Pioneer Pantry for Non-Butler County residents, please contact Karen Jack email@example.com

 Ways You Can Help

 Make a gift online using the BC3 Education Foundation online donation PayPal form.
 Follow this link to the Support BC3 page and click on the yellow "Donate" button.
 After you enter your dollar amount, you can choose to donate with PayPal or with a credit card.
 Once you make your selection, the next screen will let you specify that this is a gift to the Pioneer Pantry by filling in the "Add a Note" field.
 Please contact Karen Jack, KEYS Program Director, if you have any questions.